camunda/camunda-docs/docs/guides/create-decision-tables-using-dmn.md

 ![dmn blank table](./img/dmn-table-blank.png)

 Here, we'll give a set of rules among weather and the activity to determine what we wear.
-For example, when a certain value is true (or in this case, when two values are true among the weather and the activity,) then one outcome is determined for clothes to wear.
+For example, when a certain value is true (or in this case, when two values are true among the weather and the activity), then one outcome is determined for clothes to wear.

 :::note
 At any time, you can click **Edit DRD** to return to your DRD and continue moving elements around on the palette.